100% Arabica Single Origin Specialty Coffee.

-Both of these trips were part of his M.V.Sc which he is currently completing through Edinburgh University.
+Both of these trips were part of his MVSc which he completed through Edinburgh University.
 In the most recent trip he travelled with Prof David Hayman, a world leading researcher in wildlife disease, based at Massey University to western Uganda.
 This was as part of a 5 year research program investigating disease transmission between humans, domestic livestock and the mountain gorillas in Uganda.

 Working alongside Dr Gladys and her team at Conservation Through Public Health (CTPH) he was collating data collected through surveys from local villagers.
 Dr Gladys was the first vet to work for the Ugandan Wildlife Authority and soon found her passion lay with protecting and ensuring a future for the critically endangered mountain gorilla.
 She took a high level and broad view and established CTPH in 2004.
 This NGO monitors the health of the local villagers, their livestock as well as the health of the local gorilla populations.
 Her team educates villagers about birth control, food and personal hygiene for the purpose of not only improving their health but also to take pressure off the National Park which is home to the gorillas, as well as reduce the risk of passing on disease to these animals.